UBC-MOAD/docs/ariane.rst

 Defining and tracking water masses
 ----------------------------------

-You can also impose a density and/or salinity and/or temperature criteria on the initial particles in order to track different water masses.
+You can also impose a density and/or salinity and/or temperature criteria on the initial particles in order to solely track specific water masses.
 You can achieve this by editing :file:`mod_criter0.f90`.

 .. code-block:: fortran